Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 1050 is a bit (about 5%) faster with regards to anti-aliasing than the GeForce GTX 1050 Ti, and capable of handling higher resolutions better. (explain)
+The GeForce GTX 1050 should be just a bit (approximately 5%) faster with regards to anti-aliasing than the GeForce GTX 1050 Ti, and also should be able to handle higher screen resolutions better. (explain)

 GeForce GTX 1050 43328 Mpixels/sec